liballeg/allegro5/README_android.txt

     package name is based on your domain name, in reverse.
 You can make something up if you do not have a domain name, so long as it doesn't clash with an Android or Java package.

+    Near the top under the comment /* load allegro */ adjust which addons you want to load.
+FIXME: It should just use all addons which were compiled by default.

  *  In `AndroidManifest.xml` replace the value of the "package" property in the "manifest" tag, at the top of the file.